-Leonidas studied Sport Business and Innovation MSc and will be graduating from Loughborough University London in December 2018.
+Leonidas studied Sport Business and Innovation MSc and now works for Panathinaikos Basketball Club in Greece.

 Leonidas chose the MSc Sport Business and Innovation programme to widen his knowledge and skill set of sporting activities.